bioforensics/lusSTR/README.md

 ___
 ### Creating the SNP config file

-Running ```lusstr config --snps``` creates a config file containing the default settings for the lusSTR SNP analysis pipeline.
+Running ```lusstr config --snps``` creates a config file containing the default settings for the lusSTR SNP workflow.
 The settings can be changed with command line arguments (see below) or by manually editing the config file.
 The default settings, along with their descriptions, are as follows:

 ### general settings